 My recent publications include:

 “Serendipitous Involvement.
-Making Peace in the Guèto.”
-In press, in Didier Fassin (ed.), If Truth be Told.
+Making Peace in the Guèto."
+No prelo em Didier Fassin (org).
+If True be Told.
 The Politics of Public Ethnography.
 Duke University Press, 2017.

 Some of my publications can be found at: